-DHSS Follow-Up Review of Air Monitoring Data from the Bridgeton Landfill Area, June 19, 2017 - June 22, 2017
+DHSS Follow-Up Review of Air Monitoring Data from the Bridgeton Landfill Area, April 23, 2018 - April 26, 2018

-The Department of Health and Senior Services (DHSS) has reviewed air quality monitoring data collected by the Department of Natural Resources (DNR) at Bridgeton Landfill from the afternoon of June 19, 2017 to the afternoon of June 22, 2017.
+The Department of Health and Senior Services (DHSS) has reviewed air quality monitoring data collected by the Department of Natural Resources (DNR) at Bridgeton Landfill from the afternoon of April 23, 2018 to the afternoon of April 26, 2018.

 DNR provides continuous monitoring of reduced sulfur compounds (reported as hydrogen sulfide), sulfur dioxide, carbon monoxide, and total volatile organic compounds (VOCs) at three fixed locations as well as routine, twice daily, surveillance of hydrogen sulfide, benzene, and odor levels around the entire periphery of the landfill.
+DNR was not able to collect the AreaRAE monitor data due to technical difficulties that occurred during the night of April 23.
+However, DNR was able to collect AreaRAE and surveillance data at all other times during this period.
 DHSS has reviewed both sets of data to identify potential public health concerns for short-term health effects.
 Generally, samples are collected near the property boundary and dispersion is expected to reduce exposure downwind of the sample locations.